strongdm/charts/deployments/sdm-relay/README.md

 If you are running multiple StrongDM Gateways it is recommended having multiple points of ingress rather than using the same ingress point with different points.
 Our recommendation is using a one to one ratio with Loadbalancer to Gateway.

+> [!NOTE]
-_Note that tokens can't be reused between Gateways.
-To prevent conflicts during updates, this deployment hard-codes a `replicaCount` of 1 and a deployment strategy of `Recreate`. ._
+> Tokens can't be reused between Gateways.
+To prevent conflicts during updates, this deployment hard-codes a `replicaCount` of 1 and a deployment strategy of `Recreate`.

 ## Configuration